 Absolute Return Funds

 Absolute return funds offer an alternative to more traditional stock, bond, or balanced funds.
-An absolute return strategy is independent of traditional benchmarks such as the S&P 500 Index or the Barclays U.S. Aggregate Bond Index, and has it the freedom to invest in a wide variety of securities as well as a variety of strategies to hedge specific types of risk.
+An absolute return strategy is independent of traditional benchmarks such as the S&P 500 Index or the Bloomberg U.S. Aggregate Bond Index, and has it the freedom to invest in a wide variety of securities as well as a variety of strategies to hedge specific types of risk.
 The funds may have lower volatility over time and may to operate independently of market direction.

 - The funds can provide investment diversification as an anchor to any portfolio, and serve as a complement to traditional relative return funds.